donnay/interesting-octopus/src/pages/docs/adventures/SednaRendezvous.md

 ## Game Master Introduction

-Because of the complexity of this adventure, it will be presented in three different narritives that range in difficulty from easy to hard.
+Because of the complexity of this adventure, it will be presented in three different narratives that range in difficulty from easy to hard.
 The game master can determine which format is best suited to the experience of his players and himself.
 The different adventures will be based on the same set of data, provided in this booklet, and any differences will be explained briefly in both the introduction and a small summary at the beginning of each new section.

 ### The Scenarios
 1. [**Report & Run**](#1_report_run), is the easiest, for beginning game-masters (GM's) and players